 Parental consent is sought before any external agencies are involved.
-The resulting One Page Profile will incorporate specialist strategies.
+The resulting support plans will incorporate specialist strategies.
 These may be implemented by the class teacher but involve other adults.

 Education Health and Care Plans

 "Needs Led Not Diagnosis Led"